Hume-Bennett Lumber Company: Kings River Lumber Company

 In 1888, Hiram T. Smith and Austin D. Moore founded the Kings River Lumber Company.
 To accumulate their timber holdings the company recruited men who had not yet claimed their 160 acre of land under the Timber and Stone Act.
-Stagecoaches transported people between the mountains and the U.S. Land Office to hurry the claim process.
+Stagecoaches transported people between the mountains and the United States General Land Office to hurry the claim process.
 The deeds were then transferred for cash.
 The company acquired 30,000 acre of old growth sugar pine and giant sequoia in this fashion.

 Smith and Moore built two mountain mills at the headwaters of the Kings River.
 The Millwood mill was at a higher elevation, while the Abbott Creek Mill was smaller and at a lower elevation.
 The Abbott Creek Mill began cutting lumber for a log flume in 1885.

 To transport their lumber to market, the company needed a railroad terminus.
 The town of Sanger offered them 65 acre of land alongside the Southern Pacific.
 They built a planing mill, and a box, door and sash factory there.
 The facility turned rough-cut lumber into finished material ready for shipment.